calebjchang/calebjchang.github.io/essays/E4: Progress in Programming Report.md

 Assignment1 was a big wakeup call and definitely the most difficult but the most rewarding thing I've ever made.
 In two sittings, I worked on my code from 3pm to 3am one night, where I struggled  and struggled and finally was able to get my code to work properly.
 Even with help from peers and the usage of ChatGPT, it seemed that sometimes the more I added to try to fix, the more I exacerbated the issue.
 It was a moment where the advice from Professor Port on taking things one at time truly came in handy.
 The most surprising thing was that I learned how complicated, rewarding, and difficult CSS could be.
 I took inspiration for my website from another and when I looked through all the HTMl and the CSS on that website, I was discouraged in the sheer amount of code, but in awe of how far CSS could be pushed.
 I do feel ready to work on Assignment2, but I feel like the more I underestimate the work needed to complete it, the more I'll struggle on Assignment3.

 ### I think the class can be improved to help my learning in the following ways:
+I will say that for the most part the class doesn't have too much room for improvements.
+However, in the ways it is lacking, it is quite frustrating.
+For the quizzes, although they weren't too difficult most of the time, they were often posted with very little time to complete it.
+There were also instances of where due dates for labas or WODs weren't exactly made clear until class time or until close to the deadline.
+The instructions on the ITM website were also sometimes quite unclear in some ways, and often left me looking for more.

 ### What helped me the most in class are (WODs, Labs, class website, screencasts, readings, quizzes, one on one help, working with classmates, etc.):
+I think that the class itself is formatted very well in that it is very intuitive.
+The screencasts and readings translate to the labs, and the labs translate to the WODs, and the WODs translate to Assignments and our own knowledge.
+What helped me most in class was being able to work with classmates and seeing their and upperclassmen's code and strengthening my understanding of the code and the concepts.